Is C# and .NET still relevant in 2026?

 Cover

-C# and .NET power a wide range of modern software—from enterprise systems to desktop and cloud applications.
+C# and .NET power a wide range of modern software, from enterprise systems to desktop and cloud applications.
 As a cross-platform, open-source framework, .NET enables developers to design, build, and deploy applications across Windows, Linux, and macOS.
 This course adapts to your experience level and interests, allowing you to focus on what matters most to you.
-You can build a foundation in C# syntax and object-oriented programming, strengthen your skills with regular expressions for text processing, or explore advanced topics like LINQ, asynchronous programming, and concurrency for high-performance applications.
-By the end of this course, you’ll be able to write robust, efficient C# applications and gain the confidence to build scalable software using .NET across platforms.
+You can build a foundation in C# syntax and object-oriented programming, strengthen your skills with modern features like pattern matching and records, or explore advanced topics like LINQ, asynchronous programming, and concurrency for high-performance applications.
+By the end of this course, you’ll be able to write robust, efficient C# applications and gain the confidence to build scalable, testable software using .NET across platforms.

 16hrs 4mins